undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 If the version in your package repositories has the features you want, I'd suggest you use that instead.

 #### I just want transparency and or shadow
 You're in luck, lots of choice for you.
-You can use `picom` / `xcompmgr` / `compton`, anything you want and generally it'll just work™™™
+You can use `picom` / `xcompmgr` / `compton`, anything you want and generally it'll just work™

 I still suggest using picom as it has the latest technology / optimizations, beside being the most commonly used & most supported one.